dotnet/winforms/Documentation/porting-guidelines.md

 ### Additional Types and Namespaces

 You can search for additional types which you may need in porting your apps to .NET Core on [APIs of DotNet][apisofnet].
-For example, when you search for `System.AppDomain` type, you will see that it has been moved to `System.Runtime.Extensions` namespace during the .NET Core 2.0 timeframe is supported on .NET Core 3.0
+For example, when you search for the type `System.AppDomain`, you will see that the type has been moved to `System.Runtime.Extensions` namespace starting in .NET Core 2.0.

 [comment]: <> (URI Links)